 So I decided to reduce the exposure enough to keep all the details of the background knowing that I would be able to record enough shadow information to recover the shadowed rock walls barely lit by reflected light.

-The resulting image is a true rendering of how the moment felt.
+The resulting image is a true rendering of how I perceived the scene.

 In most cases of high dynamic range scenes it is much more important to expose for the highlights.
 If the very brightest tones of the image are blown out there is nothing you can do to salvage them even with the best software.
 You will have to choose wisely where the highlights should fall.
 The shadows are much less critical.
 Even underexposure for up to three stops will not be too much of a problem.
 These shadows can still be recovered in the software.
 Sometimes one will have to deal with some introduced noise seperately but a bit of shadow noise is still better than blown out highlights.